elestio-examples/shlink/README.md

 # API

-to access the api, add port 8443 after the domain
+To access the api, add port 8443 after the domain

-for example, to list all urls:
+For example, to list all urls:

     curl -X GET \
     'https://[CI_CD_DOMAIN]:8443/rest/v3/short-urls'\